A Complete Timeline Of Chris Brown's Legal Troubles

 In 2011, Chris Brown shattered a window at GMA during a violent outburst

-According to ABC News, the day the record dropped, Brown appeared on "Good Morning America" to perform the lead single "Yeah 3x."
+The day the record dropped, Brown appeared on "Good Morning America" to perform the lead single, "Yeah 3x."
 Things ended up taking a sour turn when co-anchor Robin Roberts asked the singer about his relationship with Rihanna in light of the newly relaxed restraining order.
 Though Brown tried to pivot the focus towards his music, Roberts kept pushing, and the star became noticeably aggravated.

-The moment Brown finished his performance, he stormed off set and retreated to his dressing room, where he broke a window in a loud scuffle.
-The window was only discovered after some staffers "called security" because of the noise, but by then, Brown had already emerged shirtless from the wreckage and high-tailed it out of the building.
+The moment Brown finished his performance, he stormed off the set and retreated to his dressing room, where he broke a window in a loud scuffle.
+The window was only discovered after some staffers notified security of the noise, but by then, Brown had already emerged shirtless from the wreckage and high-tailed it out of the building.
 No, he didn't even bother to put on a shirt before leaving (as documented in the now-infamous paparazzi photos).
 According to The Hollywood Reporter, Brown was informed of the questions beforehand, so Roberts was "shocked" by his response.

 Chris Brown and Drake's bloody nightclub brawl ended in a $16 million lawsuit

-Rihanna and Drake have a storied history, and Chris Brown directly inserted himself in the middle during a violent New York City nightclub brawl that left "at least" five people with injuries, according to The New York Times.
+Rihanna and Drake have a storied history, and Chris Brown directly inserted himself in the middle during a violent New York City nightclub brawl that left at least five people with injuries.
 The carnage — and the horrifying, bloody photos – aren't exactly surprising considering the fight was primarily sustained by an artillery of glass bottles, ice cubes, and cocktail glasses that were thrown by feuding rap entourages.
 Even Brown emerged with a gnarly gash on his chin, but what exactly happened isn't clear.

-Per the Times, it all went down at a birthday party for one of Ne-Yo's managers at the SoHo nightclub W.i.P.
+It all went down at a birthday party for one of Ne-Yo's managers at the SoHo nightclub W.i.P.
 Apparently, tensions had been growing between Brown (who was in town for a "Today" show appearance) and Drake and Meek Mill (who were both fielding Rihanna romance rumors).
 From there, accounts vary.
-Some say Brown sent a bottle of champagne to Drake, who returned it.
+Some reports say Brown sent a bottle of champagne to Drake, who returned it.
 There may or may not have been a derogatory note about Rihanna involved.
-Other accounts say Drake's entourage stoked the fight as Brown left the club, and further reports say Drake started it by yelling at Brown (though Drake's camp told TMZ that fight was actually between Brown and Meek Mill).
+Other accounts say Drake's entourage stoked the fight as Brown left the club, and further reports say Drake started it by yelling at Brown (though Drake's camp claimed that the fight was actually between Brown and Meek Mill).

 All we really know is that bottles were smashed, and both Drizzy and Brown were sued for $16 million by the nightclub and its adjoining venue.
 The singers won the suit.